End-of-Life Options Alaska

 What is Medical Aid in Dying (MAiD)?

-MAiD is not currently legal in Alaska.
+MAiD is not currently authorized in Alaska.

 MAiD is an end-of-life option, governed by state law, that allows a terminally ill, mentally competent, adult with six months or less to live — to voluntarily and legally request, receive, and self-administer a prescription medication to hasten their own death in a peaceful, humane, and dignified manner.
 The patient can stop the process at any time and may choose to never fill the prescription or ingest the medication.